-Ron Odama's story is unique is some ways (stockbroker, insurance agent/financial planner...), but in a larger sense it is representative of the lives led by many Waldorf teachers.
+Ron Odama's life as he describes it (mechanical engineer, educator, insurance agent; Anthroposophy, astrology...) has been unusual in many ways, but in a larger sense it is representative of the lives led by many Waldorf teachers.
 Odama ran into "political differences" at least twice, at two different Waldorf schools.
-We can only guess at the particulars in his case, but heated disputes between Waldorf teachers are not uncommon.
-The teachers may stand almost anywhere on the political spectrum, while their educational and even spiritual views may also vary widely.
+We can only guess the particulars in his case, but heated disputes between Waldorf teachers are not uncommon.
+Waldorf teachers may stand almost anywhere on the political spectrum, while their educational and even spiritual views may also vary widely.
 This may seem surprising, since most Waldorf teachers are devoted to Rudolf Steiner and his teachings.
 What is there for them to disagree about?

 Beyond that, as Anthroposophists, Waldorf teachers think they can rely on their own intuition, clairvoyance, and dreams to decide what to think and do.
 This obviously opens a Pandora's box of conflicting opinions.
 Thus, one teacher may decide, on the basis of a dream, that the student John Smith is phlegmatic and not yet well incarnated.
 Another teacher may draw very different conclusions about the same boy, based on a horoscope or just on a "feeling."
 And there is no sensible way for the teachers to discuss these matters, since they are all working out of a profoundly irrational set of concepts.

 Bear in mind, too, that true believers of any faith often wind up at each others' throats.
 Think of Sunnis and Shiites in Iraq, or Protestants and Catholics in Ireland.
 True believers are passionate about their beliefs, and they usually reject the very thought of compromise.